dproctor/wedding-website/stanley.md

 <a href="https://goo.gl/maps/cLRjQ67h5Ct7HS6ZA">Google maps</a>

 <h3><a name="mountain-village" id="mountain village"   href="https://www.mountainvillage.com/">Mountain Village Resort</a></h3>
-Basic, affordable hotel in town that comes with one major perk: access to amazing natural hot springs!<a href="https://goo.gl/maps/fLcVFE9DBhbirCDm9">Google maps</a>
+Basic, affordable hotel in town that comes with one major perk: access to amazing natural hot springs!<a href="https://goo.gl/maps/fLcVFE9DBhbirCDm9"> Google maps</a>

 <h3><a name="idaho-rocky-mountain-ranch" id="idaho-rocky-mountain-ranch"   href="https://idahorocky.com/">Idaho Rocky Mountain Ranch</a></h3>
 If you're looking for a really special experience, look no further.
 This is a luxury guest ranch with great food on site (it's all inclusive).
 This is the furthest away of the options we recommend, but still only a 15-minute drive from Stanley and the wedding venue.